 Her first fiction was a picture book called Rainy Day, followed by a number of non-fiction books for schools.
 Her first YA thriller, Now You See Me, was published in 2014 and nominated for the Carnegie and the Amazing Book Awards.
 Her second, Better Left Buried, was picked by the Sunday Express as one of the best YA reads for 2015.

-Her third novel – Cruel Heart Broken – is published on 1st July, 2016.
+Her third novel – Cruel Heart Broken – was published in July 2016.